 This guide will take you through the in-depth ‘Guided Creation’ process.
 This is generally the default and most popular approach, particularly for beginners and users creating ads for the first time.

-You’ll automatically be taken through the guided tour, allowing you to select the best advert type, objectives and budgets to meet your business needs.
+The guided tour will allow you to select the advert type, objectives and budgets to meet your business needs.
 However, if you’re in a hurry then select ‘Switch to Quick Creation’ to set up your adverts quicker.

 Step 2 – Choose your Objective & Campaign Type